 Dear 1969 Classmates,

-To wit, this is your personal invitation to write a few words about the early Brebeuf years and about life after graduation.
+To wit, this is your personal invitation to share not just your memories about our early Brebeuf years, but about your life after graduation as well.

 Class of 1969